-American Literature is studied throughout the year in English 10.
+The thematic focus of English 10 is the study of American citizenship through various social constructs.
+This builds on the focus freshman year of individual identity; students now examine their identity as an American citizen through the study of American Literature.
 Drama, the short story, the novel, poetry and non-fiction are taught as an integrated approach to critical thinking, analytical writing, vocabulary development, public speaking, grammar, and research.
 The natural connection between American Literature and American History are capitalized on throughout the year.
 Summer reading may be required.